-The Society performance is reviewed by the Chair on page 3, the Chief Executive on page 4 and in the Strategic Report on pages 5 to 8.
+The Society performance is reviewed by the Chair on page 3, the Chief Executive on page 4 and in the Strategic Report on pages 5 to 9.

-The overall financial position of the Society as at 31 December 2021 is considered satisfactory bearing in mind the local economic climate, the volatility in the world financial markets and the restrictions imposed by the coronavirus outbreak (See Going Concern Basis below).
+The overall financial position of the Society as at 31 December 2022 is considered satisfactory bearing in mind the local economic climate and the volatility in the world financial markets.
+(See Going Concern Basis below).